beets3d/FutureMakers/docs/projects/coin_project/index.md

 ## What You Will Learn

-- How to use AI tools to generate 2D and 3D coin designs based on zodiac themes
+- How to use tools to generate 3D coin designs based on zodiac themes
 - Techniques for importing, cleaning, and refining models in Nomad Sculpt
 - Customizing coin features such as relief, text, and edge patterns
 - Preparing and slicing models for 3D printing